walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 Skip and Ruth Maynard donated a permanent and rotating trophy to the 4-H member who is a winner of the Junior Showmanship Division in the 4-H Dairy Show.

+#### TRISTAN QUINN MEMORIAL SHOWMANSHIP AWARD
+Rotating plaque & prize given by the Quinn Family to winner of Intermediate Showmanship Division.

+#### NOVICE C AWARD
+Award donated to Novice C Intermeidates and Seniors

 #### DAN HUESTIS AWARD
 Huestis Farm Supply donates an award to the winner in the Showmanship Novice B Class.

-#### ERIC POPE AWARD
+#### POPE FAMILY AWARD
-Donated by Seth & Stephanie Pope, awarded to the winner in the Novice A Showmanship Class.
+Donated by K.Pope & Sons, awarded to the winner in the Novice A Showmanship Class.

-#### TRISTAN QUINN MEMORIAL SHOWMANSHIP AWARD
-Rotating plaque & prize given by the Quinn Family to winner of Intermediate Showmanship Division.

 ### SPECIAL CONFORMATION AWARDS

 #### MUNGER AWARD
 The Shoreham Early Birds donated this award for the Best Spring Calf in conformation.

-#### PLOUFFE AWARD
+#### PLOUFFE FAMILY AWARD
-Jean—Noel and Mary Plouffe and family donated this award to the Best Winter Calf in conformation.
+In Memory of Jean—Noel and Mary Plouffe, the family donated this award to the Best Winter Calf in conformation.

 #### STEVE POPE AWARD